When is Guardianship or Conseervatorship necessary?

 Guardianship, also, referred to as conservatorship, is a legal process, utilized when a person can no longer make or communicate safe or sound decisions about his/her person and/or property or has become susceptible to fraud or undue influence.
 Because establishing a guardianship may remove considerable rights from an individual, it should only be considered after alternatives to guardianship have proven ineffective or are unavailable.

-How do you Remove or Replace of a Guardian?
+How do you Remove or Replace of a Guardian/Conservator?

-A petition asking the court to review the guardianship can be filed in the clerk of court’s office by the incapacitated person, the incapacitated person’s attorney, the incapacitated person’s family, or any concerned party.
+A petition asking the court to review the guardianship can be filed in the clerk of court’s office by the person subject to guardianship, the Individual’s attorney, the Individual’s family, or any concerned party.
 This petition should simply state the reasons a review is being requested.
 It is strongly recommended that the petitioner seek legal assistance when considering whether to file such a petition.
 There may be quicker, more effective, and/or less costly remedies available, such as writing a letter to the guardian or asking an ombudsman or other advocate to intervene with the guardian.

-When the court appoints a guardian of the estate, the guardian is assigned the following responsibilities:
+When the court appoints a conservator, the conservator is assigned the following responsibilities:

 - Marshall and protect assets